nagy135/wim-hof-beeper/README.md

 Simple python script that beeps according to Wim Hof's breathing method.
 You should absolutely read the code, it has very little lines and you need to read it to understand.

+Beeps might be annoying, but with `ffmpeg` you can generate your own ones.
+Script contains commented-out oneliner to do so.

 ## Dependencies
 * pydub